googleapis/google-cloud-cpp/doc/compile-time-configuration.md

 customers will need to use these.
 If you have specific questions please start a [GitHub Discussion].
 With that said:

-- `internal-docfx` enables an internal-only tool to generate documentation.
 - `generator` enables an internal-only tool to generate new libraries.
 - `experimental-storage-grpc` enables the GCS+gRPC plugin.
 Contact your account team if you want to use this feature or are interested in the GA timeline.